 Cancer Nursing - Nursing Times Awards

-This award is open to individual nurses or teams from the NHS or independent sector who have improved the quality of care patients receive during diagnosis and treatment, or care and support for cancer survivors or those in remission.
+This award is open to individual nurses or teams from the NHS or independent sector who have improved the quality of care patients with cancer receive during diagnosis, treatment and beyond.

 Examples might include initiatives to:

 - Streamline care pathways to reduce waiting times for diagnosis or treatment

 - Extend the scope of nursing practice in order to improve care

 - Address practical or emotional issues faced by patients receiving treatment or beyond

 Each entry will be judged against the following criteria:

 - Value: impact of the initiative on patient care and/or service effectiveness

 - Patient focus: evidence that patient/service user need was central to the work

 - Collaboration: evidence of the involvement of other professionals, services and/or patients in the project